isc-projects/bind9/doc/dev/dev.md

 None of these allocation functions, including `isc_mempool_get()`, can fail.
 If no memory is available for allocation, the program will abort.

+The memory context can be set to check if all memory allocated via the said memory context was freed before the memory context was destroyed by calling `isc_mem_checkdestroyed()`.
+This could lead to false positives on abnormal shutdowns, so the checking is only enabled in `dig` and `named` applications on normal shutdown.

+The memory context are normally used only for internal allocations, but several external libraries allow replacing their allocators (namely libxml2, libuv and OpenSSL).
+As there has been known memory leak in the OpenSSL when `engine_pkcs11` is loaded, memory checking at destroy is disabled by default in the memory contexts used for external libraries and it needs to be enabled with a `--enable-leak-detection` autoconf option.

 #### <a name="lists"></a>Lists

 A set of macros are provided for creating, modifying and iterating